Canitia/lamina/README.md

 - Change background, header, text, link and link hover colors
 - Sidebar support
 - **Adaptive 1/2 column design**.
 When there is no sidebar widgets enabled your site turns into a **single column** site.
-- Slider support (shows the 3 latest 'sticky' posts)
+- Slider support (shows the 3 latest 'sticky' posts with a fallback image when no 'featured image' is set)
 - Today section
 - Custom tag, category, author, search and error pages.
 - Custom **Canitia Settings**